Kat Lay, Global health correspondent

 Of 112 commercial institutions identified by the WHO as conducting preclinical research to develop new products against AMR, 97 had fewer than 50 employees.

 Anand Anandjumar is the co-founder and chief executive of Bugworks, one of the small companies working in AMR research.
-“We are hardly 30 people,” he says, adding that the company – based in Bengaluru, India – “couldn’t be here” without the support of funders such as the Wellcome Trust, Carb-X and the Indian government.
+“We are hardly 30 people,” he says, adding that the company – based in Bengaluru, India – “couldn’t be here” without the support of funders such as the Wellcome Trust, CARB-X and the Indian government.

 In recent years, the few companies that have been successful at bringing new products to market have “done very poorly, financially”, says De Felice, with many going bankrupt.